thomas-touhey/cahute/docs/index.rst

 * **Flashing fx-9860G and compatible** using
   :ref:`the fxRemote method <seven-fxremote-flash>`.

-Officially supported OSes are Archlinux_-based and macOS_.
+Officially supported OSes are Archlinux_-based, macOS_ and AmigaOS_ 3.2 and
+above.

 .. note::